-Accentize users come from all walks of life, from home podcasters to professionals making Grammy, Oscar, and Emmy winning content.
-This article is aimed at those who are either just starting out, or who are new to recording voiceovers for podcasts or video content.
+From home podcasters to professionals making Grammy, Oscar, and Emmy winning content: Accentize users come from all walks of life.
+This article is for beginners and those who are new to recording voiceovers for podcasts or video content.

 Introduction

-No matter how impressive the visual aspect of your video production might be, compromise on the voiceover dialogue track and you risk undermining even the most engaging imagery and subject matter.
-Unarguably, a great voiceover is absolutely intrinsic to a great video, be it an amateur outing destined for YouTube or Vimeo, or a fully professional effort with its sights set on Netflix or Amazon.
+No matter how impressive the visual aspect of your video production might be: Compromise on the voiceover dialogue track and you risk undermining even the most engaging imagery and subject matter.
+Unarguably, a great voiceover is absolutely intrinsic to a great video.
+Be it an amateur outing destined for YouTube or a fully professional effort with its sights set on Netflix.

-Whether you're delving into podcast recording or fine-tuning your voiceover skills, understanding the nuances of dialogue recording equipment and techniques is paramount.
-This article explores how to record voiceovers at home, an overview of the best microphones for recording podcasts and dialogue, tips for creating a home-made vocal booth, how to reduce background noise, and much more to ensure you can achieve a professional-sounding podcast recording or voiceover.
+Whether you’re delving into podcast recording or fine-tuning your voiceover skills: Understanding the nuances of dialogue recording equipment and techniques is paramount.
+This article explores how to record voiceovers at home.
+It contains an overview of the best microphones for recording podcasts and dialogue, tips for creating a home-made vocal booth, how to reduce background noise, and much more to ensure you can achieve a professional-sounding podcast recording or voiceover.

 The Ideal Solution

-The ideal solution, then, when it comes to recording the dialogue track for your home-produced video, is to hire a professional vocal recordist via an online resource such as Fiverr or ProductionHub, and we highly recommend doing so if you can afford it.
+When it comes to recording the dialogue track for your home-produced video, it’s best to hire a professional vocal recordist.
+You can do this via an online resource such as Fiverr or ProductionHub.
+We highly recommend doing so, if you can afford it.
 Professionals often have years of skill and experience which can help elevate your performance.

-If you can’t though, or if you just want to develop the requisite skills to be able to do it yourself anyway, here are five pointers to get you started…
+If you either can’t or don’t want to hire a professional though, here are five pointers to get you started…

 Get a Good Microphone (and Audio Interface)

-It will come as no surprise to learn that the single most important element of your dialogue recording chain is the microphone, and while the quality level attainable these days for even minimal outlay is quite amazing, the more you spend in this area, the better the results you’ll ultimately get.
-Microphones come in a variety of technological (and literal) shapes and sizes, but for recording voice tracks in the acoustically controlled environment of the home studio, we’d suggest going for a large diaphragm condenser such as the Audio-Technica AT2020 or Rode NT1, or a high-end dynamic model such as the influencer-ubiquitous Shure SM7B or Electro Voice RE20.
+The single most important element of your dialogue recording chain is the microphone, of course.
+While the quality level for even minimal outlay is quite amazing these days, experience matters.
+The more you spend in this area, the better the results you’ll ultimately get.
+For recording voice tracks in the acoustically controlled environment of the home studio, we’d suggest going for a large diaphragm condenser like the Audio-Technica AT2020 or Rode NT1.
+Or go for a high-end dynamic model such as the influencer-ubiquitous Shure SM7B or Electro Voice RE20.
 Don’t forget to factor a microphone stand, a decent XLR cable and a pop shield into your budget as well.

-You’re also going to need an audio interface to plug said mic into, of which there’s a bewildering array on the market these days, spanning a wide range of price points and specifications.
-However, since the only requirement for dialogue recording is a single mic preamp, narrowing the field down to an eminently affordable shortlist shouldn’t be too difficult.
+You’re also going to need an audio interface to plug said mic into, of which there’s a bewildering array on the market these days.
 Reputable names to consider include Universal Audio (particularly the Volt 1), Audient (the iD 4 or EVO 4), Focusrite (Scarlett Solo) and PreSonus (Studio 24c).

 Optimise the Acoustics of your Recording Space

 At least as important as the microphone used to capture your or your artist’s voice is the acoustic environment in which it’s placed.
-Room reverberation and/or background noise can absolutely ruin an otherwise flawless dialogue track, so it’s imperative that both are kept to a minimum – and, thankfully, you don’t have to splash out a fortune on fancy acoustic treatment to get the job done.
-A makeshift vocal booth is easily constructed by suspending a duvet or two in a cupboard or the corner of any room, and – assuming you achieve total enclosure of the speaker – will completely negate all reflections and reverb.
+Room reverberation and/or background noise can absolutely ruin an otherwise flawless dialogue track.
+So it’s imperative that both are kept to a minimum.
+Thankfully, you don’t have to splash out a fortune on fancy acoustic treatment to get the job done.
+A makeshift vocal booth is easily constructed by suspending a duvet or two in a cupboard or the corner of any room.
+Assuming you achieve total enclosure of the speaker, this will completely negate all reflections and reverb.

 As for background noise, you just want to get it as low as you can.
-So, close the curtains to minimise the incursion of traffic sounds, make sure everyone else in the house keeps it down, and move your computer out of the recording room if its fans are at all audible (for which long audio cables might be required).
+Close the curtains to minimise the incursion of traffic sounds, make sure everyone else in the house keeps it down.
+Move your computer out of the recording room if its fans are at all audible (for which long audio cables might be required).

-Even after all that, a certain amount of noise and reverberation may be unavoidable in your particular recording space, in which case dxRevive can save the day, deploying machine learning-trained neural networks to remediate both issues (amongst others!) at the twist of a knob.
+Even after all that, a certain amount of noise and reverberation may be unavoidable in your particular recording space.
+In that case dxRevive can save the day, deploying machine learning-trained neural networks to remediate both issues (amongst others!) at the twist of a knob.
 Alternatively, if you need to target only noise or reverb, VoiceGate and DeRoom offer more dedicated control schemes for tackling each, respectively.

 Optimise the Input Gain